The Doris McCarthy Gallery is open and welcoming visitors with regular gallery hours.

 If you have any questions, please email firstname.lastname@example.org.

 The Doris McCarthy Gallery welcomes all visitors.
 The Gallery space is wheelchair accessible.
 We are constantly striving to remove barriers and make both our space and services more accessible for all individuals.
-We provide large print versions of the floor plan as well as large print labels and other interpretive materials.
+Exhibitions are installed at an accessible level and we provide large print labels and other interpretive materials.

 The Doris McCarthy Gallery is located on the University of Toronto Scarborough Campus on the Upper Level of the Academic Resource Centre, the large copper-clad building at the center of campus.
 The campus is situated at the Southwest corner of Ellesmere Road and Military Trail, East of Morningside Avenue.